 But everything amps up in the sequel!
 Gollum gets involved (please note Gollum’s behaviour is completely against the University’s Code of Conduct), and the Battle of Helm’s Deep (the lengthy essays you will go to war with throughout 2020, but will ultimately defeat at the eleventh hour).

-“My precious” is that USB someone loses in the library after doing an all-nighter and does a desperate shout out on StalkerSpace the following morning for their 90,000 word thesis they haven’t saved to OneDrive, because they still think it’s 2004.
+“My precious” is that USB someone loses and does a desperate search the following morning for their 90,000 word thesis they haven’t saved to OneDrive, because they still think it’s 2004.
 (Use OneDrive).

 The Dark Knight